mrkamel/search_cop/README.md

 ## Chaining

 Chaining of searches is possible.
-However, chaining does currently not allow AttrSearchable to optimize the individual queries for fulltext indices.
+However, chaining does currently not allow SearchCop to optimize the individual queries for fulltext indices.

 ```ruby
 Book.search("Harry").search("Potter")